wpilibsuite/frc-docs/source/docs/hardware/sensors/analog-potentiometers-hardware.rst

 Analog Potentiometers - Hardware
 ================================

+.. note:: This section covers analog potentiometer hardware.
+For a software guide to analog potentiometers, see :ref:`docs/software/sensors/analog-potentiometers-software:Analog Potentiometers - Software`.

 .. warning:: Potentiometers generally have a mechanically-limited travel range.
 Users should be careful that their mechanisms do not turn their potentiometers past their maximum travel, as this will damage or destroy the potentiometer.

 Apart from :doc:`quadrature encoders <encoders-hardware>`, another common way of measuring rotation on FRC robots is with analog potentiometers.
 A potentiometer is simply a variable resistor - as the shaft of the potentiometer turns, the resistance changes (usually linearly).
 Placing this resistor in a `voltage divider <https://en.wikipedia.org/wiki/Voltage_divider>`__ allows the user to easily measure the resistance by measuring the voltage across the potentiometer, which can then be used to calculate the rotational position of the shaft.